WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Description**

 Calculates the Root Mean Square (RMS) of a signal.
-The RMS provides information about the constant force, and non-fatiguing contractions of the muscles.
+In an EMG signal, the RMS provides information about the constant force, and non-fatiguing contractions of the muscles (Phinyomark et al., 2009).

 ```python
 CalcRMS(Signal, col)